MathematicFirmsofMemphis/-All-Parts-by-Name-inside-a-Mining-Barge-class-Space-Drone/README.md

 All the parts in a mining barge space drone by their name in non-fiction or working parts:\

-Also added Blackscale-Vision for viewing deep space without the color black which is a shadow Added A System called global axis geo-vision similar to earth's geo-vision from the atmosphere features which allows humans to see geology and geography.
+Also added Blackscale-Vision for viewing deep space without the color black which is a shadow.
+Added A System called global axis geo-vision similar to earth's geo-vision from the atmosphere features which allows humans to see geology and geography.
 This is a response to simulations that are lit and not dark and contain geography and geology which cannot be seen by camera or eye that is not at a specific geo-